Shaw-code/Data-Pipeline-GCP/README.md

 * Adding more data quality tests on DBT models.
 * Research about any easier way to orchestrate DBT with Airflow (although I did a LOT of research and asked a lot of different communities about this)
 * CI/CD pipeline.

-# Conclusion

-This was my capstone project for the [Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp).

-I hope you like it.
-If you have any questions about the project, face any problems while following along or have a suggestion for me, feel free to comment or drop me a DM on [Twitter](https://twitter.com/itsadityagupta) or [Linkedin](https://www.linkedin.com/in/itsadityagupta/).